-Whether the electricity bill is unpredictable from month to month or it’s consistently higher than you would like, vampire power may be the culprit.
-Learn how to identify and manage vampire power in your home, and you may be surprised to find a reduction in power costs.
-Here’s everything you need to know about it, energy-draining appliances, and quick fixes for saving electricity at home.
+Whether your electricity bill is unpredictable from month to month or it’s consistently higher than you would like, vampire power may be the culprit.
+Learn how to identify and manage these “power suckers” in your home, and discover ways to save money and help the planet.
+Here’s everything you need to know about energy-draining appliances and quick fixes for a more energy-efficient home.

 What is Vampire Energy?